 The University of South Carolina School of Law, established in 1867, is located in Columbia, South Carolina.
 With a metropolitan population approaching 700,000, Columbia combines the advantages of a progressive, growing area with the pace of a smaller city.
 The School of Law is located two blocks from the state capitol building.
 As the seat of state government, Columbia is home to the South Carolina Supreme Court, Court of Appeals, federal district and bankruptcy courts, South Carolina criminal and civil courts, and courts of special jurisdiction.
 As part of a major research university, law students can take advantage of rich interdisciplinary opportunities and a lively social and athletic scene.
 Columbia residents enjoy easy access to the mountains and the beautiful South Carolina low country and coastal region.
-The School of Law is accredited by the American Bar Association and has been a member of the Association of American Law Schools since 1924.
+The School of Law is accredited by the American Bar Association (Council of the Section of Legal Education and Admission to the Bar, 321 North Clark Street, Chicago, IL 60654-7598; telephone number 312-988-6738) and has been a member of the Association of American Law Schools since 1924.

 The School of Law offers a full-time-only day program leading to the Juris Doctor degree.
 In order to earn the JD, a student must successfully complete 90 semester hours of coursework.
 In each semester, a student must register for a minimum of 12 credit hours.
 The School of Law offers one seven-week summer session each year.

 The School of Law recognizes that experiential learning in the area of professional skills is essential to a well-rounded legal education.
 Under special court rule, third-year law students in South Carolina may represent clients and appear in court when enrolled in a clinical legal education course.
 The clinical education program offers courses designed to develop critical lawyering skills.
 The program offers training in trial advocacy, interviewing, counseling, negotiation, alternative dispute resolution, and legal drafting.
-Clinics include criminal practice, veterans' rights, bankruptcy, federal litigation, and nonprofit organizations.
-Externships are available in children's law and foreign practice.
+Learn more about the Clinical Legal Education courses: http://law.sc.edu/clinical_legal_education/

 The School of Law seeks to enroll qualified students who will enhance and embrace the school's rigorous educational environment and, as graduates, make positive societal contributions to South Carolina, the region, and the nation.
 In making decisions, the Faculty Committee on Admissions employs a holistic approach, taking into account all information available about each candidate.
 No single factor is conclusive.
 While undergraduate grades and the Law School Admission Test (LSAT) are important, the committee's decision is also influenced by other factors, including the applicant's personal statement, graduate study, military service, leadership and community service, employment or other life experience, residency, letters of recommendation, and potential for contribution to a diverse educational environment.